-- 5.1.3.1 A grievant may appeal the step 1 decision in writing to the vice president who oversees the grievant with a copy of the written appeal submitted to the AVPHR within ten working days of: - a) Notification of the adverse employment action; or - b) Receipt of the step 1 decision; or - c) Failure of the immediate supervisor to respond to step 1 of the grievance process within 10 working days. - 5.1.3.2 The vice president who oversees the grievant will reach a decision on the appeal in accordance with the standards in sections 4.2.1 and 4.2.2, and issue a written decision to the grievant within 10 working days of receiving the appeal.
-If the grievant reports directly to the vice president, or if the vice president has a conflict of interest as determined by the AVPHR, in consultation with the Office of General Counsel, then the President will decide the appeal. - 5.1.3.3 The decision of the vice president (or, as outlined in 5.1.3.2, the President) shall be final and binding; and the grievance is considered closed.
+5.1.3.1 A grievant may appeal the Step 1 decision in writing to the vice president who oversees the grievant by submitting a copy of the written appeal to the Vice President of People and Culture within 10 working days of:

+a) Notification of the adverse employment action; or

+b) Receipt of the Step 1 decision; or

+c) Failure of the immediate supervisor to respond to Step 1 of the grievance process within 10 working days.

+5.1.3.2 The vice president who oversees the grievant may meet with the grievant as part of the vice president's review of the appeal.
+The vice president will reach a decision on the appeal in accordance with the standards in sections 4.2.1 and 4.2.2 and issue a written decision to the grievant within 10 working days of receiving the appeal.
+If the grievant reports directly to the vice president, or if the vice president has a conflict of interest as determined by the Vice President of People and Culture in consultation with the Office of General Counsel, then the President will decide the appeal.

+5.1.3.3 The decision of the vice president (or, as outlined in 5.1.3.2, the President) shall be final and binding; the grievance is considered closed.